GreyEarl/qingping-air-monitor-mqtt/README.md

 ![image](https://github.com/GreyEarl/qingping-air-monitor-mqtt/assets/33351068/9e7a60d1-ee03-4491-9907-66816fd28dce)

 You should be done now.
 If you don't see activity from the device to your MQTT server, reboot the device.
 You can use MQTT Explorer to validate and/or troubleshoot.
+On the device you can also check Settings > Private Cloud.
+Here you can see the connection status to your MQTT server.

 **Note!
 If you change the configuration from now on, you need to factory reset the device to apply the changes.**